Prevent tails-installer in Debian from migrating to stable

 To: Debian Bug Tracking System <firstname.lastname@example.org> Subject: tails-installer: Should not be part of Stretch Package: tails-installer Severity: serious I'm opening this RC bug in order to prevent tails-installer from migrating to testing.
 The Tails ISO format might change, and upstream is not sure whether the current installer will still be able to install Tails images in ~2 years.
 That's why upstream doesn't want it to be in Debian stable.
 This bug is opened in coordination with upstream.
 It'll be easier and safer to provide new versions to users using stable-backports.

-#5 Updated by u over 2 years ago
+#5 Updated by u almost 3 years ago

 - Status changed from Confirmed to Resolved